cdssupernova/json-formatter-edge/README.md

 Installation
 ------------

-**Option 1** – just install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/bcjindcccaagfpapjjmafapmmgkkhgoa).
+**Option 1** – Sideloading Edge Extensions:

-**Option 2** – install it from source:

 * clone/download this repo,
-* open Chrome and go to `chrome://chrome/extensions/`,
+* open Edge and go to `about:flags`,
-* enable "Developer mode",
+* check "Enable extension developer features (this might put your device at risk)",
+* Restart Edge browser",
-* click "Load unpacked extension",
+* Open extensions page and click Load extension.
-* select the `extension` folder in this repo.
+* Navigate to the extension directory of this repo and click Select Folder.
+* If JSON isn't being parsed, please check that the extension is enabled.

 **Some URLs to try it on:**